kcaa/kcaa/README.md

     http://www.apache.org/licenses/LICENSE-2.0

-KCAA software include all files and subdirectories in this repository or directory, except under "thirdparty" subdirectory.
+KCAA software include all files and subdirectories in this repository or directory, except under "bin" subdirectory.
 Third-party softwares come with their own license terms and restrictions.
-See thirdparty/README.txt for details.
+See thirdparty.txt for details.